kbzh2558/Regression_Analysis_on_the_Factors_Affecting_the_Monthly_Spending_of_Desautels_Students/README.md

 ⚡ Exploratory Data Analysis, Hypothesis Testing, and Multiple Regression Engineering ⚡

 > [!NOTE]
 > This project was carried out by Kaibo Zhang, a student of Desautels Faculty of Management at McGill University, under the supervision of Professor [Gabriel Frieden](https://www.mcgill.ca/desautels/gabriel-frieden).
-This study relied on first-hand data collection through a self-administered questionnaire developed on the Qualtrics platform.
+This study relied on first-hand data collection through a self-administered questionnaire developed on the `Qualtrics` platform.
+All analysis and model building were conducted on `Excel`.

 ## Overview